bearhsiang/midterm_DaulMinesweeper/README.md

 * Outline design, all the implementation excluding the packages mensioned above.

 ## Reflection
-* Node has lots of useful packages available and make the implimentation more convenient.
+* Node has lots of useful packages available and make the implementation more convenient.
 * Some built-in object (e.g. ref) are also useful, we sould get more familiar with them.
-* Outline design is diffacult too!!!
+* Outline design is difficult too!!!